Welcome

 -

-Motion / ... history: Displays the current status and history of the motion sensors.
+Motion / ... history: Displays the current status and history of motion sensors.

 -